ElFalch/friluft-night/README.md

 ## Post Detail

-Each post detail page contains the above information about each site, as well as a more detailed description, list of reviews and a form for adding reviews (if user is signed in), which must be approved by admin before being displayed to other users.
+Each post detail page contains the summary information on the home page, as well as a more detailed description, list of reviews and a form for adding reviews (if user is signed in).

+Reviews must be approved by admin before being displayed to other users.
 Until approval is obtained, reviews will only be visible to the logged-in users who have written them, with a message saying "this post is waiting for approval".

 Users can also edit their reviews and delete them.